R2Northstar/NorthstarWiki/docs/installing-northstar/troubleshooting.md

 This error usually happens when the EA App fails to connect to EA servers properly.
 To fix this, you can:

 1. Make sure you're signed into the EA App and can see Titanfall2 in your EA Library (only applies to Steam owners.
-If you can't, check [EA's official guide for linking accounts](https://help.ea.com/en/help/pc/link-ea-and-steam/)
+If you can't, check [EA's official guide for linking accounts](https://help.ea.com/en/help/pc/link-ea-and-steam/).
-2. Use task manager to end the `EA App` and `EA Background service` tasks, open the EA App, then launch Northstar
+2. Use task manager to end the `EA App` and `EA Background service` tasks, open the EA App, then launch Northstar.

 ## Tier0.dll Not found <a href="#tier0" id="tier0"></a>